dmblack/react-component_input.js/README.md

 For those interested in why this is included, please also see:
 [Notes On Validation](#validation-notes)

+* How-To / Overview:

-Validation is a, or an array of, objects which contain a 'callback', and validation error message.
+Validation is an, or an array of, object(s).
+These objects contain two properties; callback, and errorMessage.
 This object is provided to the component via the 'validation' prop.

+* How It Works:

+Validation is handled during the React onChange event, not to be confused with the 'onChangeCallback' prop (Which is also called during the React onChange event).

-The callback functions are passed the value of the triggered input, as provided by the [React Event](https://reactjs.org/docs/handling-events.html).
+The callback function is called with the value of the associated input, as provided by the [React Event](https://reactjs.org/docs/handling-events.html).
-The return of the function, (boolean) false or true, is used to determine the state of the component.
-If false; the validation error is rendered.
-If an array of validation is provided, and one fails - the component fails validation, however; only the failing validation object error message is shown.
+The return result of this function, boolean, then reflects the validity of the input.

+Additionally; If an array of validation is provided, and only one of many fail;
+the component entirely fails validation.
+Finally, in this case; only the failing validation error message is rendered.

+* Example:

 An example validation object may be;